aroucadi/evermore_app/recall-mvp/docs/PRODUCT/03_opportunity_definition/value_proposition_canvas.md

 ### For Seniors

-> Recall is a patient AI companion that listens to your stories, remembers everything you share, and helps you create a lasting legacy for your family—all through simple conversation, no typing required.
+> Evermore is a patient AI companion that listens to your stories, remembers everything you share, and helps you create a lasting legacy for your family—all through simple conversation, no typing required.

 ### For Families

-> Recall captures your parent's life stories through daily voice conversations, giving you a window into their experiences and a preserved archive for future generations.
+> Evermore captures your parent's life stories through daily voice conversations, giving you a window into their experiences and a preserved archive for future generations.

 ---